-In Hungary, apartments are the norm in the inner city areas, while houses are more likely to be found in the suburbs or outlying rural areas.
+Apartments are the norm in Hungary's inner cities, while freestanding houses are more likely to be found in the suburbs or outlying rural areas.

 Both furnished and unfurnished accommodation is available.
-Expats who intend to stay in the country permanently usually prefer to rent unfurnished accommodation in order to furnish their home to their own taste.
-Meanwhile, expats staying for a shorter term or uncertain amount of time often find that the convenience of furnished accommodation suits them better.
+Expats who intend to stay in the country permanently usually prefer to rent unfurnished accommodation, allowing them to style their homes in line with their preferences.
+Meanwhile, expats staying for a shorter term or an uncertain amount of time often find that the convenience of furnished accommodation suits them better.

 Finding accommodation in Hungary

-If the budget doesn't quite stretch to this, listings of available rentals can be found online and in local Hungarian newspapers.
+If an expat's budget doesn't quite stretch to this, rental listings are also available online and in local Hungarian newspapers.

 Renting property in Hungary

 Expats looking to rent accommodation in Hungary will enjoy a good quality-to-price ratio.
-The market isn't overly competitive so expats shouldn't struggle too much finding a suitable home.
+The market isn't overly competitive, so expats shouldn't struggle too much to find a suitable home.

 Tenants will have to put down a security deposit before moving in.
-The required deposit before moving in is set and agreed upon by both parties, but usually amounts to between one and three months of rent.
+The required deposit is set and agreed upon by both parties, but usually amounts to between one and three months' rent.

 The rent paid to the landlord does not include monthly fees for utilities and, in the case of apartment rentals, monthly levies.
-These are for the tenant's own expense.
+These are typically reserved for the tenant's expense.